 Having experienced challenges in life can lead to a greater understanding of other’s challenges.
 This breeds kindness towards others, warmth, empathy, and a sense of humility.

 People with ADHD can be expert multitaskers.
-They are used to doing and thinking multiple different things at once and develop a skill for juggling.
-Many people with ADHD gravitate toward and thrive in careers with a lively environment full of multitasking.
+Doing and thinking multiple things comes naturally to someone with ADHD.
+Those with a skill for juggling may gravitate toward and thrive in careers with a lively environment full of multitasking.

 Spontaneity can lead to new discoveries.
 People with ADHD can have an adventurous spirit and courageous determination to explore.